Dust Devil (film): Production

 Stanley felt his film was not initially a horror film, but admitted the film had traits of the genre.
 As well as acknowledging Italian gialli films as an influence, he also felt the film was influenced by Alejandro Jodorowsky's El Topo, Luis Buñuel's Simon of the Desert, Pier Paolo Pasolini's The Gospel According to Saint Matthew, and Sergio Leone's Once Upon a Time in the West.
 Stanley also described the film as a marriage between Italian gialli films and the spaghetti westerns of Sergio Leone, specifically noting The Good, the Bad and the Ugly declaring that In Leone's film "cynical privateers looked for buried gold against an American Civil War backdrop, My Dust Devil characters weave in and out of similar historical events because I updated the murders to run parallel to Namibia's bloody fight for independence from South Africa in 1989."
 Stanley also mentioned an influence of Michele Soavi's film The Devil's Daughter, by using "his idea of shimmering Virgin Mary blues to similarly represent forces of God."

 Filming in Namibia became possible following the country's independence in March 1990.
-Stanley presented his script to producer JoAnne Sellar, who he had previously worked with on Hardware.
+Stanley presented his script to producer JoAnne Sellar, whom he had previously worked with on Hardware.
 Sellar was able to secure 2.8 million pounds for Dust Devil.
 The script was then sent to the Ministry of Information and Broadcasting in Namibia for approval.
-Sellar was also able to use South African personnel and equipment for the production, making the film's crew a combination of British, American, South African and Namibian people.
+Sellar was also able to use South African personnel and equipment for the production, making the film's crew a combination of British, American, South African, and Namibian people.

 Post-production of Dust Devil began in 1991 in London.
 Stanley initially had a 120-minute cut of the film, which was tightened to 110 minutes.
 Stanley hoped the British financiers would find this edit appropriate for release in Europe and the United Kingdom.
 However, this was not the case; the financiers cut the film to 95 minutes.
 The 95-minute version was given a test screening in Wimbledon.
 Stanley stated that the audience was "clearly confused", as many of the cuts had taken out parts of the film's first act.
 Following this screening, Stanley, who was adamant that the previous cut of the film was superior, pushed for an "extended European cut" of the film, which would run between 110 and 120 minutes.
 However, further cuts were made, which gave Dust Devil a running time of 87 minutes.
 In April 1992, Palace Pictures began experiencing financial problems, causing them to pull out of distributing the film in the United Kingdom.